Rough Path Renormalization from Stratonovich to It\^o for Fractional Brownian Motion: Preliminaries on rough paths and fractional Brownian motion

-If $H>1/2$, then the increments of the fBM are positively correlated, and in the case that $H<1/2$, then the increments of the fBM are negatively correlated.
-Therefore, for $H<\frac{1}{2}$, fBM has the property of counter persistence: that is, the persistence is increasing with respect to the past, it is more likely to decrease in the future, and vice versa.
-In contrast, for $H>\frac{1}{2}$, the fBM is persistent, it is more likely to keep trend than to break it.
-Therefore, fBM is a popular model for both short-range dependent and long-range dependent phenomena in various fields, including physics, biology, hydrology, network research, financial mathematics etc.
+When \( H>1/2 \), the increments of fractional Brownian motion (fBM) exhibit positive correlation, indicating persistence: a tendency for future increments to continue in the same direction as past increments.
+Conversely, for \( H<1/2 \), the increments are negatively correlated, demonstrating counter-persistence: a tendency for future increments to reverse the direction of past increments.
+Thus, when \( H<1/2 \), fBM is likely to show a decrease following an increase and vice versa.
+This dual characteristic makes fBM a versatile model for phenomena exhibiting both short-range and long-range dependencies across various disciplines, including physics, biology, hydrology, network research, and financial mathematics.

 The fBM with Hurst parameter $H$ has an integral representation in terms of Brownian motion

 where $W(t)$ is a standard Brownian motion and

 which is a singular kernel, and $C_{H}$ is a normalised constant.